awech/enveloc/docs/installation.rst

     source activate enveloc

-This ensures your xcloc environment is active, so that  when you call pip, it will install packages into the xcloc environment.
+This ensures your enveloc environment is active, so that  when you call pip, it will install packages into the enveloc environment.
 Now install *enveloc*:

 .. code-block:: bash